hantornado/VisaWeb/README.md

-# 🌍 Visa Application Status Checker

-## 🎯 What Is This?

-This is a super easy-to-use website where:
-- **Travelers** can check their visa application status
-- **Administrators** can update visa application statuses

-## ✨ Cool Things It Can Do
+##  Cool Things It Can Do

-- 🔒 Safe login with passport number and special code
+-  Safe login with passport number and special code
-- 📊 See your application status on a simple dashboard
+-  See your application status on a simple dashboard
-- 👩‍💼 Admin panel for managing all applications
+-  Admin panel for managing all applications
-- 🛡️ Super secure to keep your information safe
+-  Super secure to keep your information safe
-- 🔐 All your important information is encrypted
+-  All your important information is encrypted

-## 🚀 How to Start Everything
+##  How to Start Everything

-### 🔧 Setting Up the Backend (Server)
+###  Setting Up the Backend (Server)

 1. **Get the Code Ready**
    ```bash